Banking. Just another mundane task, like doing the shopping or going through the mail. Right?

 Take Los Angeles-based ZestFinance, a credit analytics firm that is leveraging Big Data to improve credit-scoring models in the payday lending market.
 Or consider the previously mentioned Fidor Bank, which has partnered with a German peer-to-peer lender to help its customers make loans among themselves.

 Peer-to-peer lending is the increasingly popular practice of lending money to unrelated individuals without using a traditional financial intermediary.
 It matches potential borrowers with potential lenders without risking the bank’s balance sheet, and industry leaders are looking to boost customer engagement by becoming part of it.
-Case in point: Spain’s Santander, which is discussing collaboration with Funding Circle, a peer-to-peer lender specializing in small and medium enterprises in the UK market.

 The agile, digital, connected bank—integral to customers’ everyday lives, and the key financial services provider in their digital ecosystems—is emerging as a new model for the industry, capable of revolutionizing it in much the same way that lean and supple, just-in-time supply chains revolutionized manufacturing.
 The journey toward this model will, of course, differ from bank to bank.
 But the market’s leaders are not only showing others that such a model can be built—they are also demonstrating the diversity of routes that technology-enabled banking transformation can take.